FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Preliminaries

 \textbf{AgentThink} is another representative multi-agent system for autonomous driving, originally proposed as a vision-language model (VLM) framework.
 In our work, we modularize its architecture into alternating \textit{Thinking Agents} and \textit{Function Agents}, each instantiated by an LLM and paired for reasoning and execution.

-As shown in Figure~\ref{fig:MAS}, the system processes surrounding information through a chain of reasoning–calling–response loops: each Thinking Agent performs semantic reasoning and instructs its paired Function Agent to execute specific operations via \textbf{Function Calls} from a shared \textbf{Function Library}.
-The Function Agent executes the call (e.g., object detection) and returns the result to the Thinking Agent for the next stage of reasoning.
+As shown in Fig.~\ref{fig:MAS}, the system processes surrounding information through a chain of reasoning–calling–response loops: each Thinking Agent performs semantic reasoning and instructs its paired Function Agent to execute specific operations via \textbf{Function Calls} from a shared \textbf{Function Library}.
+The Function Agent executes the call and returns the result to the Thinking Agent for the next stage of reasoning.
 This loop continues across multiple stages until the final Thinking Agent outputs the \textit{Planning Result} for vehicle control.

 While this architecture supports modularity and interpretability, it also places critical trust in the integrity of each Function Call.
 Any malicious or misleading function injected into the Function Library can manipulate intermediate outputs and propagate errors throughout the entire reasoning chain.
-This makes AgentThink particularly susceptible to stealthy attacks that exploit function-level vulnerabilities—an attack vector directly targeted by our proposed \textsc{FuncPoison} method.
+This makes AgentThink particularly susceptible to stealthy attacks that exploit function-level vulnerabilities.